 Now this wasn’t explicitly a situation where I was pressured to come out, I made that decision on my own.
 But immediately upon gaining this knowledge, their prior respect of my silence went out of the window.
 I was expected to speak up for all queers everywhere whether I wanted to or not.
 It was fucking stressful.
 Even when it came to my final presentation, I was expected to write about my queer identity or something fairly related to it.
-That pressure and constant scrutiny molded my experience for the rest of the semester.
+That pressure and constant scrutiny molded my experience for the rest of my college career honestly.
 The guys in the class had different conversations with me, the girls approached me with caution because we live in a society where a woman loving woman is still seen as the big bad sexual wolf who will fuck and get fucked by any woman in creation (problematic as F U C K) and generally I was just stressed from shifting from a student to a gay student in the matter of one class.
 It literally only took an hour and forty five minutes for that to happen.
 A bit less to be honest.
-And it continued to happen in other classes and even at a campus job where co-workers would consistently have heterosexist, homophobic and transphobic conversations while spewing slurs about queer people.
-I didn’t feel safe and coming out didn’t solve any of the problems I occurred, it only made them worse.
+And it continued to happen even at a campus job where co-workers would consistently have heterosexist, homophobic and transphobic conversations while spewing slurs about queer people.
+I didn’t feel safe and coming out didn’t solve any of the problems I experienced prior to coming out, it only made them worse.

 With that, queer people have to constantly come out.
 And with coming out of the closet, you’re essentially stepping into a bigger one.
 My peers hear me talk about this all the time, allow me to explain this.
 It isn’t a new concept.
 It’s origins come from Judith Butler who’s famous for her perfomativity theories.
 She writes in “Imitation and Gender insubordination” that sexuality is not something you come into or learn, it’s something that you are.
 You can’t come out as something you already are.
 From children we’re conditioned into gender and sexuality from the pink and blue baby showers to Barbie and Ken’s gender roles.
 You can’t figure out you’re gay or trans because you’ve been that way, however you learned of it in relation to yourself.
 The only reason we “come out” is because we’ve been all filed under cisgender and heterosexual.
 So we’re in a state of normalizing our own identities even though they’ve been around before we have.
 Normative society is just now catching up to it and putting a name on it.

 And another thing, “coming out as an ally” is the most ridiculous thing I’ve ever heard.
 I don’t know of an ally experiencing housing or job discrimination because of their association with queer people… I get that ally-ship is super important but once again, this song ain’t about you.
-But I digress…Coming out is definitely a privilege the white feminist and HRC gay movement continuously rally’s behind.
-There was that whole “Born this way” foolishness that Lady Gaga spewed at gay whites for them to completely take and run with.
+But I digress…Coming out is definitely a privilege the white feminists and HRC gays movement continuously rally behind because they’ve bought into the ritualistic filing system of policing.
+There was that whole “Born this way” trend that Lady Gaga spewed at white gays for them to completely take and run with.
 And as per usual, they’re always at the forefront of LGBTQIA movements.
 It’s easy for them to come out, they’re men and want to be productive in the world, continuing to make culture and create a better future for the children (full sarcasm locked and loaded in all of that).
 And that’s all fine well and dandy if you have the privilege to think about futurity, but I won’t get into that here.
 Non-threatening, harmless cisgender white men who just want what the straights want and docile, sensitive, fragile white women who just wanna love other women in peace.
 That’s not the case for trans and queer people of color.

-A part from having being of color, the racism, misogyny and transmisogyny that runs freely in society literally makes it unsafe for trans people and qpoc to come out on the scale that white cis people do.
+A part from being a person of color, the racism, misogyny and transmisogyny that runs freely in society literally makes it unsafe for qtpoc to come out on the scale that white cis people do.
 I’m not saying that it isn’t the same for white cis people and it’s not equally as dangerous… But it surely has it’s differences in that aspect.
-So much so where there’s data to back up the disproportionate death rates of queer youth of color..
+So much so, there’s data to back up the disproportionate death rates of queer youth of color.
 But if you can honestly see nothing wrong with someone coming out and you think it’s totally fine, maybe you need to step back and check your privilege.